willkara/MythicIndex/mythic-index/MemoryQuill/story-content/chapters/ch07-the-westwall-welcome/content.md

         location:"westwall-watchpost"
         primary_zone:"wall-walk"
         location_zones:["main-hall","wall-walk"]
-        characters:["veyra-thornwake","thorne-brightward","grimjaw-ironbeard","sarge","finn","archer-venn","aldwin-gentleheart"]
+        characters:["veyra-thornwake","thorne-brightward","grimjaw-ironbeard","lieutenant-tomaq","finn","archer-venn","aldwin-gentleheart"]
         tags:["bonding","naming","celebration","family"]
         images:["ch07-the-westwall-welcome-ch7-sarges-entrance.png"]
 -->

-As the evening wore on, the formal gathering evolved into something more natural—Grimjaw had somehow ended up in a drinking contest with Sarge, the two of them matching each other mug for mug while Mistress Elba provided a running commentary on their declining coherence.
+As the evening wore on, the formal gathering evolved into something more natural—Grimjaw had somehow ended up in a drinking contest with Tomaq, the two of them matching each other mug for mug while Mistress Elba provided a running commentary on their declining coherence.
 Finn and the younger members sat in a circle around Aldwin, who was telling them a story about a brave mouse who saved a lion—a parable about how small acts of kindness could have great consequences.

 Veyra found herself on the wall walk with Thorne, looking out over Waterdeep as the city settled into night.
 Lights twinkled below like earthbound stars, each one a life, a story, a potential crisis or salvation.